ndm15/lab3/README.md

 ```

 You can also see what is someplace else.
 The special name `..` means the
+parent directory of your current directory, so you should see a

-list that includes the directory you are currently in:
+listing that includes the directory you are currently in:

 ```
 Mac$ ls ..